Anytime-Valid Answer Sufficiency Certificates for LLM Generation via Sequential Information Lift: Experiments

-Hybrid correctness gate: We evaluate an optional gate that requires (i) stopping at sentence boundaries (using punctuation heuristic) and (ii) passing a lightweight verifier.
-We instantiate three verifiers by task: \emph{Arithmetic} (calculator for GSM8K), \emph{Retrieval overlap} (ASQA/HotpotQA: answer spans supported by retrieved docs), and \emph{Self-consistency} (majority across 3 short samples).
-The gate \emph{delays} stopping until both conditions hold, leaving \EDFL{}'s anytime-valid sufficiency guarantees unchanged.
-Because the gate enforces a monotone delay relative to the \EDFL{} stopping time, the anytime-valid $\delta$-control for sufficiency remains intact (Lemma~\ref{lem:delay}).
+We recommend deploying Sequential-EDFL with a correctness gate as the default configuration.
+The gate enforces stopping at sentence boundaries (using punctuation heuristic) and passing a lightweight verifier before stopping.
+We instantiate task-specific verifiers: \emph{Arithmetic checker} (symbolic calculator execution for GSM8K), \emph{Retrieval overlap} (answer spans supported by retrieved docs, threshold $\geq 0.3$ for HotpotQA/ASQA), and \emph{Knowledge base lookup} (exact match for TruthfulQA).
+The gate \emph{delays} stopping until both conditions hold, preserving \EDFL{}'s anytime-valid sufficiency guarantees (Lemma~\ref{lem:delay}) while measurably reducing the correctness gap.
+The gate's correctness improvements are evaluated separately and are \emph{not} covered by the $\delta$ guarantee (which controls sufficiency, not correctness), but represent a critical practical enhancement for deployment.